hclpandv/powershell-remote-execute-scrippts/README.md

 Collection of usable PS funtions which can be executed remotly from this repo itself.

-* pre-requisites : You might need admin privilidges and  on machine where you are executing
+* pre-requisites : You might need admin privilidges on the machine where you are executing

 ### How It works ?